Streaming video genres

 Note also that you should not read the printed document while you are on camera!
 Instead, you should memorize the text.
 Your on-camera delivery doesn’t have to be word-for-word from the narration, but it should be fluid and coherent.

 People have asked for an example, so I have posted here the first draft of a vlog episode called Racism Ended When.
 From here my project evolved in very different directions, and eventually resulted in a video that I submitted to In Media Res.

 - I have chosen a serious subject (racism), but you don’t have to.
-You can vlog about anything that interests you.
+Your video can be about anything that interests you and that you think would interest an audience.

 - This is just a first draft, and it doesn’t yet include my notes about what will appear on screen at various points.